-Taking better pictures made me want to learn more about the plants.
-And as I learned more about the plants, I wanted to take even better pictures.
-So this blog became an exercise in teaching myself both botany and photography, and a way to share my discoveries with fellow botanerds.
+And so this blog became a way to teach myself both botany and photography, and a way to share my discoveries with fellow botanerds.

-My favorite place to go botanizing is the Potomac Gorge, but I also spend time on the Cabin John Trail and other places in the Maryland Piedmont.
+My favorite place to view wildflowers is the Potomac Gorge, but I also spend time on the Cabin John Trail and other parts of the Maryland Piedmont.
 And whenever I travel, I make at least a little time for botanizing.

 - Newcomb’s Wildflower Guide by Lawrence Newcomb (Little, Brown and Company)

 - Wildflowers in the Field and Forest (A Field Guide to the Northeastern United States) by Steven Clemants and Carol Gracie (Oxford University Press)

 - Peterson Field Guides Wildflowers (Northeastern/North-central North America) by Roger Tory Peterson and Margaret McKenny (Houghton Mifflin Company)